Learn and comment below by Oct. 27th

 Sector Overview

-The industry (industrial) sector includes industrial activities such as the processing and manufacturing of physical and chemical materials.
-The Richmond region produces iron and steel, pulp and paper, and ammonia, among other products.
+The Industry sector includes industry activities such as the processing and manufacturing of physical and chemical materials.
+The Richmond region includes steel manufacturing, pulp and paper production, chemical, pharmaceutical, and ammonia manufacturing industries, among other products.
 The majority of emissions in this sector result from the combustion of fossil fuels to power processes.
 Emissions from industrial processes can be difficult to reduce, especially processes that involve chemical reactions that produce emissions that cannot be avoided without changes to chemical processes.
-The measures identified for this sector reflects current technological and policy trends to reduce industrial emissions, including improving process efficiency and fuel switching.
+Also included in this sector are the Scope 2 emissions from purchased electricity for running industrial buildings (HVAC, lighting, computational processes, and electrical equipment).
+The measures identified for this sector reflect current technological and policy trends to reduce industrial emissions, including improving process efficiency and fuel switching.
+It is most appropriate for the private sector and, to a lesser degree, local governments and state agencies.

 What are Industry's Main Sub-Sectors?